Chandan9898Kumar/maching_coding/src/ResumeReadme/README.md

 b.
 Target: Under 2.5 seconds

-`Definition:` LCP measures the time it takes for the largest visible content element (such as an image or video) to load and become visible in the viewport.
+`Definition:` LCP measures the time it takes for the largest visible content element (such as an image or video or Text blocks or SVG elements ) to load and become visible in the viewport.

 `Impact:` A good LCP score is crucial for user satisfaction, as it reflects how quickly the main content of the page is loaded.